For no real reason, here's my least favourite names for horses:

 Sorry its been a while, I was kidnapped again.
 For weeks, I've been kept prisoner in a dark, squalid dungeon, allowed out only occasionally to judge village fêtes.

+Day after day, I could hear them outside, assembling the latest fête, setting up stalls and tents, preparing cheeses for my pallet, arranging gladiola for me to consider.
 Then, they would drag me out of the dungeon kicking and screaming, and when I acquiesced to their demands, pile assorted crap before me for my judgement.
 Without care, I would hand out ribbons and trophies, awards and cash prizes, always under the title of the 'Mayor of Funville'.
 But I was no elected official, nor was I fun.

 After God knows how many fêtes, I resolved to escape or die.
 Half starved; they dragged me out of the dungeon to judge a display of dioramas.
 Small town squares, with churches and little, Victorian shops, that sort of thing.
 After seeing three or four, I was dragged, in my Mayoral garb and handcuffs, before a rather stunning display.
 Lifelike, scale replicas of a Church and row of shops shined out at me, above a complex reconstruction of the London Underground, a reproduction as stunning as it was out-of-place.